 What then accounts for the increasing margins of victory for both parties in the US?
 There are two factors.
 First, people increasingly live around people who are like them politically.
 Partially this is a result of self-segregation — choosing to live around people who are already like them — and partially it is a result of harmonization — becoming more like the people they live around.
 The latter is a variant of the “echo chamber” effect; voters only hear from the people who already agree with them, so their views are reinforced, never challenged.
 Second, the two main parties in the United States are becoming more ideologically consistent.
 The Republican Party was originally the liberal party in most respects, at a time when the Democratic Party was conservative.
 Over the last century and a half, the parties have reversed positions.
 But the change was slow to happen in the South; Southern conservatives tended to be white supremacists, and resented the Republican Party for its role in ending slavery and enforcing Reconstruction.

 In the present United States, the Republican Party has two natural advantages in gerrymandering.
-The first is that the Democratic demographic tends to be more geographically concentrated — Democrats tend to live in central cities, while Republicans live in rural areas and exurbs.
+The first is that the Democratic demographic tends to be more geographically concentrated — Democrats tend to live in central cities, while Republicans live in small towns, rural areas, and exurbs.
 It is easier to force the Democrats to waste their votes, and sometimes impossible not to.
 The second advantage is that the inefficient distribution of Democratic voters is often legally required.
 Because black voters specifically have been discriminated against in many jurisdictions (mostly in the Deep South), those jurisdictions were compelled to create majority-black districts by an interpretation of the Voting Rights Act (giving black voters the right to elect representatives of their own choosing), and must submit all changes in voting laws, including redistricting plans, to the Justice Department for prior approval.
 (This legal process is currently being contested.)
 Blacks are a reliable demographic for the Democratic Party; by grouping them into single districts, those black voters are not available to help elect Democrats in other districts.

 © O.T.
 FORD